Cecil County Appeals Lawyer

 Trial Court Vs Appellate Court

 Both the state and federal courts in Cecil County follow a three-tiered system.
-The first tier is the trial court where cases are first heard and argued, and where trials take place in impressive-looking courtrooms in front of a judge and jury.
+The first tier is the trial court, where cases are first heard and argued, and where trials take place in impressive-looking courtrooms in front of a judge and jury.
 Trials aim to determine exactly what happened in a case and then apply the relevant law to the circumstances.

 The second tier in this system is for the Court of Appeals – or the Fourth Circuit in the case of federal courts – while the third tier is for the Supreme Court.
 Both tiers are appellate courts since cases only come before them through the process of appealing a lower court’s ruling.
 The aim of these appellate courts is to review what happened in court in the tier below and could determine if a mistake was made.

 There are a lot of differences between a trial court and an appellate court.
 The most basic difference between the two is that an appellate court is limited to the evidence that was presented during the trial court’s proceedings – absent exigent circumstances, no new evidence is allowed on appeal.
-A Cecil County appeals lawyer could explain how appellate courts differ from trial courts.
+A Cecil County appeals attorney could explain how appellate courts differ from trial courts.

 How Appeals are Different